Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder

-It has been shown that for non-linear systems with multiple equilibrium points or limit cycles, there is no single finite dimensional Koopman invariant subspace \cite{brunton2016koopman} that globally governs the dynamics.
-Instead, the Koopman expansion provides linearization limited to the basin of attraction (or repulsion) of the equilibrium points or limit cycles \cite{lan2013linearization}.
-A Koopman expansion exists around each equilibrium point, which breaks down beyond the edge of the basin (crossover point) \cite{page2018koopman}.
-Consequently, the entire phase space can be partitioned into disjoint invariant regions around equilibrium points where the dynamics are topologically conjugate to a linear one \cite{lan2013linearization}.
+It has been shown that for non-linear systems with multiple equilibrium points or limit cycles, there is no single Koopman invariant subspace \cite{brunton2016koopman} that globally governs the dynamics.
+Each equilibrium point is linked to a Koopman expansion, and \textit{cross-over points} exist between these expansions \cite{page2019koopman}.
+At these cross-over points, the Koopman expansion breaks down, and a new Koopman expansion becomes relevant.
+As a result, the entire phase space can be partitioned into disjoint invariant regions around equilibrium points, within which the dynamics are topologically conjugate to a linear system \cite{lan2013linearization}.